-Sometimes it helps to be able to ask some final questions as your client is accepting a Qwilr Page.
-Custom Forms can be great for collecting additional information, or even for something as simple as asking the acceptor if they'd like to join your mailing list.
+Sometimes it's useful to ask some final questions as your client is accepting a Qwilr Page.
+Custom Forms are great for collecting additional information, or even for asking the acceptor if they'd like to join your mailing list.
 (A great option for GDPR regulations!)

 Note: Custom Forms cannot be used to collect sensitive information like passwords or payment information.

 In this article:

 Step 1.
-Custom forms are part of the Accept Block, so the first thing you'll want to do is add that block.
+Custom forms are part of the Accept Block, so the first thing you'll want to do is add that block to your page.

 Step 2.
 Next, head over to the Block Options menu (3 dots) in the top left corner of the block.

 Step 4.
-From there, you'll click on Create & Manage Forms.
+From there, click on Create & Manage Forms.

 Step 5.
 Click Create New Form.

-If you've created forms before, you can either choose a form you've previously created and need to edit, or click Create New Form to start a fresh one.
+If you've created forms before, you can either choose a form you need to edit, or click Create New Form to start a fresh one.